Skip to content

 Anyone using a Mac with MS Word 16 must use RCM.

-Word Store - search for RefWorks then follow the installation instructions
+Insert ribbons showing Add In button then Store option - search for RefWorks then follow the installation instructions